Xunius/Menotexport/README.md

 python menotexport.py -emns dbfile outputdir
 ```

+### GUI

+Launch `menotexport-gui.exe`, select the Mendeley database file and an output folder.
+Select the actions to perform (see above), then *start*.

 ## Caveats and further notes

 - The bulk PDF export works with **quite good** accuracy, most highlights and notes are